usmansbk/sequelize-graphql-auth-service/README.md

 cp .env.example .env
 ```

-or pull from vault if your team has one
+or pull one from dotenv-vault, if your team has one

 ```sh
 npx dotenv-vault@latest pull --dotenvMe=YOUR-TEAM-DOTENV_ME